sh1boot/sh1boot.github.io/drafts/ciscv.md

 Attempting to draw things around the standard RISC-V frames showed that my plan would orbit around a set of four register/immediate fields which would be switched around and re-used as needed by each frame.

+Here's the tooling, such as it is: [CISC-V experiment][]

+It's not really human-readable anymore.
+[Claude][] has taken it its own way and much of what it does is flaky and unreliable and I don't want to think about all that.
+But it's sufficient to get a gist of whether the ideas make sense and how they map to real code.

 ### Pairing rule selection